ermtl/Open-Source-Ventilator/README.md

 Thanks to [uxvrob](https://github.com/uxvrob) we now have a [complete schematic diagram](https://github.com/ermtl/Open-Source-Ventilator/blob/master/hardware/OpenSourceVentilator_sch.pdf) so that the controller can be tested.

-The controller now outputs data that can use the Arduino plotter to output realtime data.
+The controller now outputs data that can use an external HMI or the Arduino plotter to output realtime data.
 Actual plot below.
 <img src="https://raw.githubusercontent.com/ermtl/Open-Source-Ventilator/master/Resources/img/OSV-Graph.png"
  width="800" height="533" border="10" />

  (release notes are at the end)

 # Main components